booptroopeugene/booptroopeugene/posts/rough-rides-degradation-of-humanity-deprivation-of-space-a-reason-for-abolition-not-reform.md

 ---
-title: "Rough Rides: Degradation of Humanity, Deprivation of Space; a Reason for Abolition, not Reform"
+title: "Rough Rides: Degradation of Humanity, Deprivation of Space, a Reason for Abolition, not Reform"
 date: 2020-08-10T17:09:16.176Z
 author: remysaverem